© 2024 by Michael Firth KC, Gray's Inn Tax Chambers

 “The person whose opinion is imputed to the commissioners is the person who decided to make the assessment.
 It does not matter that he or she may not be the person who first acquired knowledge of the evidence of the facts which are considered to be sufficient to justify making the assessment.
 The knowledge of all officers who are authorised to receive information which is relevant to the decision to make an assessment is imputed to the commissioners.”
 (Pegasus Birds v C&E Comrs [1999] STC 95)

-But there is an approach that holds that if the actual assessing officer was not aware of all the evidence held by HMRC, the question is whether the failure to make an assessment earlier was wholly unreasonable.
+- Alternatively: if the actual assessing officer not aware of all evidence held by HMRC, was failure to assess earlier unreasonable

 “The question for the tribunal on an appeal, therefore, is whether the commissioners' failure to make an earlier assessment was perverse or wholly unreasonable.
 In some cases, the position will be clear.
 Suppose that evidence of all the facts which in the opinion of the commissioners justified the making of the assessment was known to the commissioners at the beginning of year one, and the assessment was not made until the beginning of year three.
 Suppose further that the reason for the two-year delay is that the file was lost, or there was a change of staff with the result that the officer who had acquired the evidence did not pass it on to his successor.
 In those circumstances, the delay in making the assessment would be wholly unreasonable, and an appeal would succeed on the time-limits point.”
 (Pegasus Birds Ltd v.
 CEC [1999] STC 95 at 104).